arrow-kt/arrow/arrow-site/doc/docs/arrow-core/quickstart/libraries/README.md

 Dependencies: arrow-core

-For function objects the library provides composition, currying, partial application, memoization, pipe operator, complement for predicates, and several more helpers.
+For function objects, the library provides composition, currying, partial application, memoization, pipe operator, complement for predicates, and several more helpers.

 For collections, arrow-syntax provides `firstOption`, tail, basic list traversal, and tuple addition.